wp-plugins/maxgalleria/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Added gallery and gallery thumbnail widgets (a separate addon is no longer required).

 = 2.1.0 =
 * Added support for YouTube videos (a separate addon is no longer required).
 * Improved user experience by using tabs for gallery options instead of accordions.